goong-io/goong-map-react/docs/api-reference/static-map.md

 > This prop is experimental.

-If `true`, when the map component is unmounted, instead of calling `remove` on the Mapbox map instance, save it for later reuse.
-This will avoid repeatedly creating new Mapbox map instances if possible.
+If `true`, when the map component is unmounted, instead of calling `remove` on the Goong map instance, save it for later reuse.
+This will avoid repeatedly creating new Goong map instances if possible.

-Applications that frequently mount and unmount maps may try this prop to help work around a mapbox-gl resource leak issue that can lead to a browser crash in certain situations.
+Applications that frequently mount and unmount maps may try this prop to help work around a goong-js resource leak issue that can lead to a browser crash in certain situations.

 ##### `transformRequest` (Function)

 - default: `null`

 A callback run before the Map makes a request for an external URL.
 The callback can be used to modify the url, set headers, or set the credentials property for cross-origin requests.
 Expected to return an object with a `url` property and optionally `headers` and `credentials` properties.
-Equivalent to Mapbox's `transformRequest` [map option](https://www.mapbox.com/mapbox-gl-js/api#map).
+Equivalent to Goong's `transformRequest` [map option](https://docs.goong.io/javascript/map).

 ### Map State